fervidus/artifactory/README.markdown

 Optional setting for the location of the cache.
 This should be set to your $ARTIFACTORY_HOME directory directly (not on the NFS).

+##### `master_key`

+Optional setting for the master key that Artifactory uses to connect to the database.
+If specified, it ensures that if your node terminates, a new one can be spun up that can connect to the same database as before.
+Otherwise, Artifactory will generate a new master key on first run.

 ## Limitations

 This module has been tested on: